The Real McCoy (TV series)

-The Real McCoy was a BBC Television sketch comedy show that ran from 10 May 1991 to 9 February 1996 featuring an array of black and Asian comedy stars and featured many famous guest appearances, including Leo Muhammad, Ian Wright, Linford Christie and Frank Bruno.
+The Real McCoy is a BBC Television sketch comedy show that ran from 10 May 1991 to 9 February 1996 featuring an array of black and Asian comedy stars and featured many famous guest appearances, including Leo Muhammad, Ian Wright, Linford Christie and Frank Bruno.

 Development

 The producer of the first two series, Charlie Hanson, was the co-founder of the Black Theatre Co-operative (now NitroBeat) and had produced No Problem! and Desmond's before creating The Real McCoy.
 He was working with a double act named Curtis and Ishmael (Curtis Walker and Ishmael Thomas) at the 291 Club at the Hackney Empire and suggested making a television version.
 However, the BBC opted for a totally new sketch series, launching The Real McCoy.
 Llewella Gideon and Collette Johnson, who were also the double act Short, Sharp and Shocking, made up the main initial quartet of writer-performers.
 Soul II Soul frontman Jazzie B co-wrote the title theme.